nueverest/blowdrycss/docs/advancedtopics.rst

 - Customizing the alias dictionary.
 - Where are the semicolons?
 - How to build a plugin. [missing]
-- Why do I want to minify my css?
 - Non-HTML files (jinja, .NET, and ruby templates). [missing]
 - Pro-tip: Want to share your site with a client, co-worker, or colleague.
 Use `ngrok <https://ngrok.com/>`__.
 - DRYness